17hoehbr/automated-plex-guide/README.md

 ## Optional

-**Ombi** is a super simple web UI for allowing your users to send requests to Radarr and Sonarr

-**jfa-go** is a user manager for Jellyfin that allows your users to sign up via an invite code and reset their passwords
+**[jfa-go](https://github.com/hrfee/jfa-go)** is a user manager for Jellyfin that allows your users to sign up via an invite code and reset their passwords

-**Organizr** is a dashboard for keeping track all of these web services
+**[Organizr](https://github.com/causefx/Organizr)** is a dashboard for keeping track all of these web services

-**Bazarr** is a tool for Sonarr and Radarr to download subtitles for your content
+**[Bazarr](https://wiki.bazarr.media/Getting-Started/Setup-Guide/)** is a tool for Sonarr and Radarr to download subtitles for your content

-**nginx-proxy-manager** is a simple reverse proxy service for making Jellyfin accessible outside of your local network
+**[nginx-proxy-manager](https://nginxproxymanager.com/guide/#quick-setup)** is a simple reverse proxy service for making Jellyfin accessible outside of your local network

-**Tdarr** is a tool for transcoding media files

 # Installing Docker